ansys/pymapdl/.devcontainer/codespaces-docs/welcome.rst

     you can open the port from the 'PORTS' tab by clicking on the 'world' icon in the port 8000.

 This webserver always uses the port 8000.
-If you have the Python extension, Visual Studio Code should detect that available port and offer you to open it in a tab.
+Visual Studio Code should detect that available port and offer you to open it in a tab.
-If not, you can see the forwarded ports in the *PORTS* terminal tab.
+If not, you can see the forwarded ports in the **PORTS** terminal tab.

 To stop all webservers use the following command:

 .. code:: console

-    $ make stop-webserver
+    (.venv) mapdl@machine:~/pymapdl$ make stop-webserver
     Stopping webserver
     All webservers stopped